2017 – 2019 Board of Directors

 Stephen Church, M.D., FAAP, Secretary/Treasurer

-Eric Bosley, M.D., FAAP, Immediate Past President
+Kim Boland, M.D., FAAP, Immediate Past President

-Rob Revelette, M.D., PhD, FAAP, Ruth Shepherd, M.D., FAAP, Dan Stewart, M.D., FAAP, Gerry Toner, JD, Gerard Rabalais, M.D., MHA, FAAP, Deron Bibb, M.B.A., Joshua Honaker, M.D., FAAP, Eric Bosley, M.D., FAAP
+Rob Revelette, M.D., PhD, FAAP, Dan Stewart, M.D., FAAP, Gerry Toner, JD, Charles Woods, M.D., MS, FAAP, Deron Bibb, M.B.A., Joshua Honaker, M.D., FAAP, Eric Bosley, M.D., FAAP

 The KPS Foundation supported the Walking Works program for years.
 The KY AAP Chapter conducted this program focused on the Louisville and Northern Kentucky regions and was responsible for program implementation.
 The initial 2007, 2-year, $95,000 grant from the Anthem Foundation expanded the Chapter’s General Walking Works program that had begun in previous years.
 As part of this expansion, the Chapter partnered with local YMCA’s in the Lexington, Louisville, and Northern Kentucky areas, allowing pediatricians the opportunity to refer overweight 9-17 year-old patients for free nutrition counseling and fitness coaching sessions.
 An additional grant from the Anthem Foundation supported the program for an additional year, through September of 2013.